SWATCHTON/SWATCHTON/README.md

  - Deltarune (swatchton My life for ever.
 Swatch skins lets cuddle plus hide and green name ❤️ )
  - Splatoon
  - Talking Heads 🗣️
  - Neon White.
-I will personally lobotomize Neon Green
+I will personally lobotomize Neon Green (i am in love with him IN A NARRATIVELY LITERATE WAY please dont killme. if you think you hate him Know i hate him more. i just also Love him)
  - MAX HEADROOM :fire::fire::fire:
  - Star trek i was assigned trekkie at birth (never watched tos yet though. be nice to me i keep forgetting)
  - Marine bio its my spinterest.
 Theres are so many fish in the sea.. and I love them all every single one.
 Mwa mwa mwa Big Kisses to All The Fishes.